Typhoon Kong-rey (2007): Meteorological history

 On March 26, the Naval Research Laboratory identified a broad area of low pressure in the Western North Pacific.
 It moved west-northwestward over the next few days, slowly gaining organisation.
 According to the Japan Meteorological Agency's best-track, it became a tropical depression on March 30.
 The next day, the Joint Typhoon Warning Center issued a Tropical Cyclone Formation Alert due to an increased consolidation of the low-level circulation of the system.
 The intensity was increased to 30 knots at the same time by the JMA, as the depression moved westward.

 The JTWC issued its first warning on Tropical Depression 01W late that evening local time.
 As it continued to strengthen, the JTWC upgraded it to a tropical storm, the first of the season.
 The JMA followed suit, and named the system Kong-rey.
-The name was submitted by Cambodia, and refers to a character in a Khmer legend, which is also the name of a mountain.
+(Note: The name Kong-rey (Khmer: កង្រី, [kɑŋ.ˈrəj]) was contributed by Cambodia and refers to a girl from a Khmer legend, as well as a mountain named after that girl in Khmer.)
 Kong-rey continued to track towards the Mariana Islands, all the while continuing to organise, causing the JMA upgraded it to a severe tropical storm on the morning of April 2 local time, with the JTWC declaring it a typhoon later that evening.
 It then turned poleward, and starting moving towards the Northern Mariana Islands, passing through the islands on April 3.
 The JMA then upgraded it to a typhoon as it headed away from the islands.

 As Kong-rey began to take a turn to the north and east, it developed a ragged 16 nmi eye.
 Operationally, its peak was estimated at 165 km/h, though in post-season analysis, it was considered to have reached peak winds of 185 km/h.
 It strengthened slightly further before encountering strong wind shear and colder sea surface temperatures, causing core convection to rapidly weaken, and was downgraded back to a severe tropical storm on April 4.
 As Kong-rey accelerated towards the northeast, it encountered a hostile environment related to a midlatitude trough.
 It began undergoing extratropical transition early on April 5 and the JTWC issued its final warning.
 The JMA issued its final warning on the morning of April 6 after it had completed extratropical transition.